-Considering that this existing information (while still incomplete) represents the best available evidence, the goal of an impact management system could be to ensure that the Fl's impact potential is maximized8.
 An Fl's impact on climate change cannot be systematically measured, as explained above, so how do we maximize an Fl's impact potential without being able to measure this impact?
-This can be done by implementing priority actions that have proven impactful in the past; as well as actions whose impact is demonstrable for when research is lacking; and deploying the necessary efforts to demonstrating this impact.
+This can be done by implementing in priority actions that have proven impactful in the past; and, for when research is lacking, strictly defining the expected causal chain of the actions to be implemented and deploying the necessary efforts to building evidence as to their effectiveness - more on this below.